Container ship forced to alter course to avoid hitting yacht

 "It's extremely lucky, hugely lucky in fact, that the ship was able to change direction in time...
 I estimate the closest point between the two vessels got before the ship veered off its course was less than 100 metres."

-Cousins said after the "near-miss" he saw two other boats come into view - a black boat sailing some distance behind the yacht and a fluorescent yellow boat that came alongside the black boat for about 30 seconds to a minute.
+Cousins said after the "near-miss" he saw two other boats come into view - a black boat sailing some distance behind the yacht and another boat that came alongside the black boat for about 30 seconds to a minute.

 "I'm quite surprised neither boat followed the little yacht and tried to stop it from leaving.